Corporate Qigong / Chi

 conference?

-With over 38 years of
+With over 40 years of

-experience in teaching martial arts and 15 years
+experience in teaching martial arts and 17 years

-working in the corporate environment, having been
+am also accustomed to working in the corporate

-a manager in an internationally recognised
+environment, having been a manager in an

-research centre for some 14 years.
-I am also a
+some 14 years.
+I am also a member of the Institute

 If you would be